ROWAN UNIVERSITY POLICY

 - Construction management services for construction, alteration or repair of any building or improvement; or

-- Purchase or rental of equipment of a technical nature when the procurement thereof without advertising is necessary in order to assure standardization of equipment and interchangeability of parts in the public interest.
+- Purchase or rental of equipment of a technical nature when the procurement thereof without advertising is necessary in order to assure standardization of equipment and interchangeability of parts in the public interest; or

-- After receiving no bids or having rejected bids on two occasions
+- After receiving no bids or having rejected bids on two occasions; or

 - Contracts or Agreements with other Public Entities: Any contract, agreement with the United States of America, the State of New Jersey, a county, municipality or any board, body or officer, agency, University or authority, or any other state or subdivision thereof may be entered into without public bidding.